ShanEllis/website_Ellis/content/projects.md

 date: "2018-08-24"
 ---

-### Chromebook Data Science
+### Cloud-Based Data Science

-[Chromebook Data Science](http://jhudatascience.org/chromebookdatascience/index.html) is a free, online, educational program that sets out to help anyone who can read, write, and use a computer move into the field of data science.
-We've been developing content and carrying out in-person tutoring to test out and improve this material.
-Upon official launch, our ultimate goal will be that this program be used as an intervention to improve economic conditions for people both locally in Baltimore and around the world.
+[Cloud-Based Data Science](https://www.clouddatascience.org/) is a free, online, educational program that sets out to help anyone who can read, write, and use a computer move into the field of data science.
+We've developed content and have built and carried out an in-person tutoring program to ensure we reach those who historically have not had access to data science education.
+With each scholar that completes the program we're working to improve the economic conditions for people locally (in Baltimore, MD) and ultimately around the world.

 ### The *recount* project